The importance of onboarding17 Aug, 202110 minutes

-Embrace them and familiarise them with the company’s culture, values and vision.
-Help them to feel part of the group and get them involved by introducing them to any groups or social / company initiatives you may offer.
+Embrace them and familiarize them with the company's culture, values, and vision.
+Help them feel part of the group and get them involved by introducing them to any groups or social/company initiatives you may offer.

-25% of new hires quit their jobs after the first 3 months which is a huge loss for a company who has spent a great deal of time, money and effort hiring and training, only to have to repeat the process again.
+25% of new hires quit their jobs after the first 3 months, which is a huge loss for a company that has spent a significant amount of time, money, and effort hiring and training, only to have to repeat the process again.
 What happens in those first few weeks and months is crucial to an employee's long-term success within the company.
 The most obvious benefit to a successful onboarding program is increased retention.
-Employees that are happy and well adjusted in their jobs are more likely to stay with their employer.
+Employees that are happy and well-adjusted in their jobs are more likely to stay with their employer.